Ikrk/cu-mulus/README.md

 - [ ] Automatically replace common program pubkeys with human-readable names
 - [x] Remove anchor dependency and replace is by `@solana/web3.js`
 - [x] Monkey patch user instance of connection to avoid version mismatch between the user project and cu-mulus
+- [ ] Add possibility to visualize and compare results from CLI
 - [x] show program pubkeys with CPI ix name

 - [ ] add license and readme